-Max & min numbers apply, make sure you indicate a second choice for afternoon elective when registering in case your first choice is unavailable
+Max & min numbers apply, make sure you indicate a second choice of afternoon elective when registering in case your first choice is unavailable.